OpenC2-org/jadn/docs/jadn-overview.md

   0x2f | etype   |  /  | string  | serializer-specific encoding type, e.g., u8, i32, hex, base64
   0x21 | default |  !  | string  | default value for this field (coerced to field type)

+In the example above, the field options list [ "[0" ] contains one option.
+The option ID is "[" (min) and value is "0", indicating that the minimum cardinality of the email field is 0, i.e., that field is optional.

 ## Serialization
 Thrift and Protobuf each define a specific format for serialized data.
 JADN is format-independent, which allows messages to be serialized using a format most suited to the application.

-An instance of a JADN structure called Test1 consisting of a single integer named "a" with the value 150:
+A JADN definition of a type called Test1 consisting of a single integer named "a" would be:

     ["Test1", "Record", [], "", [
         [1, "a", "Integer", [], ""]]
     ]

-would be serialized in Protobuf format [3] as three hex bytes:
+An instance of Test1 with the value a=150 would be serialized in Protobuf format [[3](#ref3)] as three hex bytes:

     08 96 01